OpenBazaar/smart-contracts/contracts/rewards/RewardsSpec.md

 ## Time Limits

 When a buyer purchases from a promoted seller they become eligible to receive up to 50 OBT from the rewards contract.
-The buyer has a fixed amount of time (`_timeWindow` seconds) after the completion of the sale to claim their reward tokens from the contract.
+The buyer has a fixed amount of time (`timeWindow` seconds) after the completion of the sale to claim their reward tokens from the contract.

 The promotion as a whole has an `endDate`, which is set (and changeble) by the owner.
-After the promotions `endDate` has come to pass, buyers can no longer claim any rewards.
+After the promotion's `endDate` has come to pass, buyers can no longer claim any rewards.

 ## Claiming Rewards